b-d-e/Kairos/README.md

 I'd like to implemenet a more rigorous version of this in Rust at some point in future, possibly with a persistent queue on disk.

-It would also be nice to run as a service - currently have to use `tmux` or equivilant to leave running in background.
+It would also be nice to run as a system service - currently have to use `tmux` or equivilant to leave running in background.

 ## Features